OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 {% endalert %}

-For more detailed information on the Cilkscale API, as well as an example of how to aggregate work/span analysis measurements from disjoint code regions, see the relevant section of the [Cilkscale reference guide](/doc/reference/cilkscale/#cc++-api-for-fine-grained-workspan-analysis).
+For more detailed information on the Cilkscale C/C++ API, as well as an example of how to aggregate work/span analysis measurements from disjoint code regions, see the relevant section of the [Cilkscale reference page](/doc/reference/cilkscale/#cc++-api-for-fine-grained-workspan-analysis).

-## Performance vs. number of processors
+## Automatic scalability benchmarks and visualization

+Cilkscale includes a Python script which automates the process of benchmarking and analyzing the scalability of your Cilk program.
+Specifically, the Cilkscale Python script helps you do the following:

+1. Collect work/span analysis measurements for your program.
+2. Benchmark your program on different numbers of processors and collect empirical scalability measurements.
+3. Store the combined analysis and benchmarking results in a CSV table.
+4. Visualize the analysis and benchmarking results with informative execution time and speedup plots.

-Cilkscale includes a Python script for analyzing your program on different numbers of CPU cores and visualizing both its benchmarking and work/span analyses.
-The Cilkscale benchmarking and visualization Python script is found at `share/Cilkscale_vis/cilkscale.py` within the OpenCilk installation directory.
+The Cilkscale Python script is found at `share/Cilkscale_vis/cilkscale.py` within the OpenCilk installation directory.

 {% alert "warning" %}

-_**Prerequisites:**_ To use the Cilkscale benchmarking and visualization Python script, you need:
+_**Prerequisites:**_ To use the Cilkscale Python script, you need:

 - [Python](https://www.python.org/downloads/) 3.8 or later.
 - (Optional) [matplotlib](https://pypi.org/project/matplotlib/) 3.5.0 or later;